HeyYouWhoMe/BroadcastViewer/README.md

 ### When you put your own Companion Apps in the Google Play Store, please let us know via ```developers@whome.cloud```, once the Who™ Me Cloud comes online, we will want to advertise those Companion Apps that we know about!

-# 8 Bonus Illustration!
+# 8 Automation with Exponential Potential

+_Here, we build up from taking control of your back end, through dynamically automating it, to visualising how the automation of Proximity Personas that dynamically engage with each other, will optimise your opportunmity of success!_

+## a.
+Dumping data into the Event Hub in individual property columns, instead of as a single InfoDic column dump

-Although we dumped the whole InfoDic in the Event Hub in a single column - because, indeed, all the properties are searchable because it is dumped in JSON format - for those wishing to know how to dump the same information with every property having its own column in the Event Hub, we have created an additional class as an illustration of how to do so!
+Although we dumped the whole InfoDic in the Event Hub into a single column - because, indeed, all the properties are searchable because it is dumped in JSON format - for those wishing to know how to dump the same information with every property having its own column in the Event Hub, we have created an additional class as an illustration of how to do so!

 ```